garden-io/garden/docs/module-types/kubernetes.md

       # The type of Kubernetes resource to sync files to.
       kind: Deployment

       # The name of the resource to sync to.
-If the chart contains a single resource of the specified Kind, this can
+If the module contains a single resource of the specified Kind, this can
       # be omitted.
       name: